zbw/zbw-digitales-archiv/README.md

 # ZBW - digital archive data fetcher and converter

-This program downloads data from a variety of CBS databases and performs a conversion to a proprietary CSV schema.
+This program downloads data from a variety of CBS databases and performs a conversion to a CSV schema designed for [Digitales Archiv](https://zbw.eu/econis-archiv/).

 ## Getting started and prerequisites